 TRL benefits from a comprehensive retrocession programme that provides protection for TransRe globally as well as TRL specifically.
-Risks associated with retrocession are managed and mitigated by ensuring that all retrocession placements are subject to approval and must comply with TransRe's group-wide retrocession procedures (which include minimum credit quality and counterparty limits approved by the Alleghany Reinsurance Security Committee) and delegated retrocession purchasing authorities.
+Risks associated with retrocession are managed and mitigated by ensuring that all retrocession placements are subject to approval and comply with TransRe's group-wide retrocession procedures (which include minimum credit quality and counterparty limits approved by the Alleghany Reinsurance Security Committee) and delegated retrocession purchasing authorities.

-TRL benefits from protection provided by special purpose vehicle ("SPV") as follows:
+TRL benefits from protection provided by two special purpose vehicles ("SPV"):

-- a series of fully collateralised reinsurance sidecars; and - a catastrophe bond, referred to as "Bowline Re" that provides \$250 million (as at 31 December 2018) of protection for predominantly US and Canada natural catastrophe risks.
+- a series of fully collateralised reinsurance sidecars (referred to as Pangaea); and - two collateralised catastrophe bonds, referred to as "Bowline Re" 2018 (\$250m) and Bowline Re 2019 (\$250m).
+Both bonds provide the TransRe group with protection for predominantly US and Canadian natural catastrophe risks.

-Both arrangements are overseen by TransRe Capital Partners and focus on protecting TransRe and TRL from excessive natural catastrophe losses.
-Liabilities are fully collateralised with assets that meet, as a minimum, the aggregate limit of the SPVs' obligations, with liabilities measured in a manner consistent with the Solvency II Directive.
+These arrangements are overseen by TransRe Capital Partners and focus on protecting TransRe and TRL from excessive natural catastrophe losses.
+Liabilities are fully collateralised (when not using rated paper) with assets that meet, as a minimum, the aggregate limit of the SPVs' obligations, with their liabilities measured in a manner consistent with the Solvency II Directive.